United States military beret flash: Combat Aviation Advisors

-From 2018–2022, AFSOC authorized the wear of the brown beret for airman, NCOs, and officers assigned to what was known as combat aviation advisor squadrons, such as the 6th and 711th Special Operations Squadrons.
-The brown beret—similar to the Army's brown beret—was worn with an Army style organizational beret flash consisting of a blue field with olive–green diagonal stripes and border.
-The Combat Aviation Advisor Beret Flash was worn centered over the left eye with polished metal officer rank insignia, chaplain branch insignia, or an AFSC metallic beret crest affixed to the beret flash while all other advisors wore it without accoutrements.
+From 2018–2022, AFSOC authorized the wear of a dark brown beret for airman, NCOs, and officers assigned to combat aviation advisor squadrons, such as the 6th and 711th Special Operations Squadrons.
+The dark brown beret was worn with an Army style organizational beret flash consisting of a blue field with olive–green diagonal stripes and border.
+The Combat Aviation Advisor Beret Flash was worn centered over the left eye with polished metal officer rank insignia, chaplain branch insignia, or an AFSC metallic beret crest while all other advisors wore it without accoutrements.

 US Navy

 In the 1960s, select US Navy riverine patrol units operating in South Vietnam adopted the black beret to be part of their daily uniform and wore various accouterments on their berets.
 In 1967, the Commander of the Riverine Patrol Force sent an official message to the Commander of River Patrol Flotilla Five authorizing the wear of the black beret.
 In this message, the wear and appearance of the beret was defined stating, "Beret will be worn with river patrol force insignia centered on right side" and "Only standard size river patrol force insignia will be worn on beret. ...
 No other emblem or rank insignia will be displayed on beret."
 Today, these US Navy small boat units honor their heritage by wearing the black beret during special occasions—such as induction ceremonies into the Gamewardens Association—and will affix historically relevant riverine task force insignia for use as their beret flash.